Abhay Jodhpurkar

-Early and Personal life
+Early and personal life

-Abhay Jodhpurkar completed his Bachelors in Biotechnology from SRM Institute of Science and Technology, Chennai in 2013.
-Schooling at Sendhwa Public School, Sendhwa, Madhya Pradesh.
+Abhay Jodhpurkar completed his bachelor's in biotechnology from SRM Institute of Science and Technology, Chennai in 2013.
+Schooling at Vidyasagar School, Indore which is one of the best schools of the country.

 Singing career

-Abhay has learnt Qawwali for two years and got the opportunity to sing in A.R.
+Abhay has learnt Qawwali for two years and got the opportunity to sing on A.R.
 Rahman's Sufi albums.
-Abhay learnt Hindustani classical music for 3 years at Alaap music academy, Chennai from Kuldeep Sagar.
+Abhay learnt Hindustani classical music for 3 years at Alaap music academy, Chennai, from Kuldeep Sagar.
 His music journey started when he got into A.R.
-Rahman's school KM Music Conservatory.He started singing in different languages like Tamil, Telugu, Kannada and Malayalam as well as Hindi.
+Rahman's school KM Music Conservatory.
+He started singing in different languages including Tamil, Telugu, Kannada, and Malayalam, as well as Hindi.